Spine Surgeons treating Lumbar Synovial Cysts

 Spasticity:

 In some cases, spinal cord ischemia can lead to spasticity, characterized by involuntary muscle contractions and stiffness in the affected limbs.
-Spasticity may manifest as muscle tightness, spasms, or exaggerated reflexes.
+Spasticity may appear as muscle tightness, spasms, or exaggerated reflexes.
 Severe spasticity can interfere with mobility and may require treatment with medications or physical therapy.

 Diagnosis: